 Questions to ask before initiating an antibiotic treatment to ensure that the treatment is justified:

 - Does the disease need antibacterial treatment or are there other options besides antibacterial treatment?

 - Will the potential risk of inducing resistance outweigh the benefit of treatment?

 - Will the antibiotic treatment work against the causative pathogen?

 - Will the antibiotic treatment pose risks to public health?

-Components to consider to evaluate appropriate use of antibiotics in food animal production:
+Components to consider when working to achieve appropriate use of antibiotics in food animal production:

 - Application of measures to improve animal health

-- Record keeping of all antibiotic use that includes (if applicable): name of antibiotic, date of treatment, animal treated, dose, length of treatment, indication (diagnosis), route of administration, name of prescriber, withdrawal time and name of person giving the treatment.
+- Record keeping of all antibiotic use that includes (if applicable): name of antibiotic, date of treatment, animal treated, dose, length of treatment, indication (diagnosis), route of administration, name of prescriber/source of antibiotic, withdrawal time and name of person giving the treatment.

 - Regular analysis of antibiotic use records to identify